 - 2 Cups whole frozen berries (I used blackberries)

-- 20 oz. can cubed pineapple- Reserve juice
+- 20 oz. can cubed or crushed pineapple- Reserve juice

 - 1/2 Cup finely chopped nuts